 - Cleaning the forebay

-Counting the work already undertaken in February such as the laying of an oak floor in the Gauguin Room and the Royal Room, it is in a brand new livery that you will discover or rediscover our dear mill.
+Counting the work already undertaken in February such as the laying of oak parquet in the Chambre Gauguin and the Royal Room, it is in a brand new livery that you will discover or rediscover our dear mill.

 In the meantime, we wish you all to take good care of you and your loved ones...

 At the Moulin du Boisset, we like to inform you, make you discover things, or simply stay in touch with you.
-That's the interest of this blog.
+This is the interest of this blog.
 But that wasn't enough.
-That's why, as soon as we opened our guesthouse, we created a FaceBook page and an Instagram account.
-On these different media, you can follow the regular news of the Mill and its surroundings through our publications, our photos, our discoveries, our favorites...
+That's why, as soon as we opened our guest house, we created a FaceBook page and an Instagram account.
+On these different supports, you can follow the regular news of the Mill and its surroundings through our publications, our photos, our discoveries, our favourites...

-Recently, we have even placed on our information counter, in the middle of the many tourist information documents of our region, this small counter of "likes" in real time, pure home-made, which allows you to participate in the development of our "community".
+Recently, we have even placed on our information counter, in the midst of the numerous tourist documentation of our region, this small counter of "likes" in real time, pure home-made, which allows you to participate in the development of our "community".

-It also displays a calendar of local events, such as markets, festivals, demonstrations...
+It also displays a calendar of local events, such as markets, festivals, events...
 Ideal for planning your day's visits.

 Who will be the next winner?

 2020 is for us our fifth season at the Moulin du Boisset.
-We are on (well deserved) holidays at the moment but are already looking forward to welcoming you and seeing our usual guests again.
+We are currently on (well-deserved) holiday at the moment but are already looking forward to welcoming you and seeing our usual guests again.

 These few days of closure allow us to make a few minor transformations and improvements to our rooms.
-On the program, the Royal Room and the Gauguin Room.
-But we won't say more...
+On the programme, the Royal Room and the Chambre Gauguin.
+But we won't say any more...

 It is also an opportunity for us to explore our beautiful region, in search of "nuggets" for you to discover during your stay.

-Every year, at the beginning of November, the Book Fair of Brive la Gaillarde It is the second national event, after the Paris Book Fair, dedicated to literature.
-It is one of the many events that attest to the dynamism of Brive.
-A large number of authors take part in this cultural event, and come to meet their audiences.
-A very large audience, because it's the perfect opportunity to come and discover what's new, to meet your favourite author, to shake hands with a politician who comes to present his new programme, or analysis, laid down on paper, and why not take a selfie with a star of the small screen (with moderation and politeness).
-You can buy the novel you've been waiting for, a new essay, a book of tips and trendy recipes, and dedications of all kinds can be found on the front or back covers.
+Every year, at the beginning of November, the book fair of Brive la Gaillarde This is the second national event, after the Paris Book Fair, dedicated to literature.
+It is one of the many events that attest to Brive's dynamism.
+A large number of authors take part in this cultural event and come to meet their audiences.
+A very large audience, moreover, because it is the perfect opportunity to come and discover what's new, meet your favourite author, shake hands with a politician who comes to present his new programme, or analysis, laid down on paper, and why not take a selfie with a star of the small screen (with moderation and politeness).
+You can buy the novel you've been waiting for, the new essay, the trendy advice and recipe book, and dedications of all kinds can be found on the front or back covers.

 The Moulin du Boisset participates in the event in its own way.
-Indeed, nothing could be simpler than taking the regional train from the Saint-Denis-Près-Martel station, located just 5 minutes walk away, to get to the heart of Brive town centre where the show is taking place in 25 minutes.
-So after a good day strolling through the alleys of the lounge, nothing could be more pleasant than to come and relax, have dinner and a good night in our guest house.
+Indeed, nothing could be simpler than taking the regional train from Saint-Denis-Près-Martel station, located just 5 minutes away on foot, to get to the heart of Brive town centre where the show is taking place in 25 minutes.
+So after a good day wandering around the alleys of the lounge, nothing could be more pleasant than to come and relax, dine and spend a good night in our guest house.

-Every last weekend in September, and to close the summer tourist season, rich in cultural events, the sky of Rocamadour is painted with a multitude of colours.
+Every last weekend in September, and to close the summer tourist season, rich in cultural activities, the sky of Rocamadour is adorned with a multitude of colours.

-Indeed, every year a grandiose spectacle takes place which enchants the sky of Rocamadour and attracts a very large crowd of visitors who sometimes come from very far away: the "Montgolfiades de Rocamadour”.
+In fact, every year a grandiose spectacle takes place which enchants the sky of Rocamadour and attracts a very large crowd of visitors who sometimes come from very far away: The "Montgolfiades de Rocamadour".

-At the foot of this magnificent medieval city, built on three levels on the cliffside and a high place of pilgrimage, take off about thirty hot-air balloons.
-Their number varies according to the years, their shapes and colours too, but the spectacle always remains the same.
-Two daily take-offs, one at 8 a.m., the other at 5 p.m., because balloons require special conditions to take off.
+At the foot of this magnificent medieval town, built on three levels on the cliffside and a high place of pilgrimage, about thirty hot-air balloons take off.
+Their number varies according to the year, as do their shapes and colours, but the spectacle always remains the same.
+Two daily take-offs, one at 8 am, the other at 5 pm, as the balloons require special conditions to take off.
 The coolness of the morning and the setting sun in the evening, combined with a light wind, constitute these ideal conditions.

 All the outskirts of the city are taken by storm.
-A crowd of spectators occupies every square meter of sidewalks, terraces, rocks, cliffs to have the best place to admire the show and take the best shot immortalizing these balloons that grow then climb, quietly, from the bottom of the city to the sky and fly, at the mercy of the wind, to an unknown destination ...
+A crowd of spectators occupies every square metre of pavement, terraces, rocks and cliffs in order to have the best place to admire the show and to take the best shot immortalizing these balloons which grow in size then climb, without noise, from the bottom of the city to the sky and fly away, according to the wind, towards an unknown destination...

-We had the chance during the hot air balloons of 2016, to see one fly over our guest house and its silhouette above the Mill allowed us to take a magnificent souvenir photo.
+We had the chance during the hot-air balloons of 2016, to see one flying over our guest house and its silhouette above the Mill allowed us to take a magnificent souvenir photo.

 At the Moulin du Boisset, we are greedy!

-A new homemade "Strawberry-Cinnamon" jam will be served for breakfast...
+A new home-made jam "Strawberry-Cinnamon" will be to be tasted at breakfast...

-Did you know that our region has often attracted a good number of directors to shoot part or all of a film on natural settings?
+Did you know that our region has often attracted a good number of directors to shoot part or all of a film in natural settings?

-Closer to the Moulin du Boisset and precisely in our little town of Saint-Denis-Lès-Martel, scenes from a superb film were shot.
-Indeed in 2003, Jean Becker filmed, around the railway station, passages of his "Effroyables jardins" with a dream casting composed of Jacques Villeret, André Dussolier, Thierry Lhermitte, Benoit Magimel, Isabelle Candelier, Suzanne Flon...
+Close to the Moulin du Boisset and precisely in our small commune of Saint-Denis-Lès-Martel, scenes from a superb film were shot.
+Indeed in 2003, Jean Becker filmed, in the vicinity of the station, passages of his "Effroyables jardins" with a dream cast composed of Jacques Villeret, André Dussolier, Thierry Lhermitte, Benoit Magimel, Isabelle Candelier, Suzanne Flon...

-Synopsis: Lucien, a fourteen-year-old teenager, doesn't understand why his father, a serious and respected teacher, makes a fool of himself in an amateur clown act.
+Synopsis : Lucien, a fourteen year old teenager, doesn't understand why his father, a serious and respected teacher, makes a fool of himself, in his eyes, in an amateur clown act.
 One day, André, his father's best friend, reveals to him the origin of this vocation...

 The scene above was taken on the road bridge linking Saint-Denis-Lès-Martel to Vayrac and spanning the railway line.
-For the occasion the asphalt was entirely covered with beaten earth to match the roadway during the 2nd World War.
-As for the German convoy, it takes the direction of Aurillac.
+For the occasion, the asphalt was entirely covered with beaten earth to match the pavement during the 2nd World War.
+As for the German convoy, it took the direction of Aurillac.
 Later in the film, one of the houses on the left will also be used for a scene.
 As a souvenir of this shooting, a cardboard set, the signal box, is on display at the Martel tourist train station.
-Not to mention a few locals who participated as extras and told me some very nice anecdotes.
+Not to mention a few locals who participated as extras and who told me some very nice anecdotes.

 You can watch the trailer here : https://youtu.be/ovx-3dZ7hV0

 Another film, another village, not far from the Moulin du Boisset, Loubressac.
-It was the location of a much lighter film in 1972.
-"Quelques Messieurs trop tranquilles" by Georges Lautner, which brought together some of the sacred monsters of French cinema such as Michel Galabru, Jean Lefebvre, André Pousse, Miou-Miou...
+It was the location for a much lighter film in 1972.
+"Quelques Messieurs trop tranquilles" by Georges Lautner, which brought together sacred monsters of French cinema such as Michel Galabru, Jean Lefebvre, André Pousse, Miou-Miou...

-Synopsis : The inhabitants of Loubressac are not happy about the installation of a gang of hippies in their homes.
-A murder is committed, the newcomers are blamed.
-A few citizens decide to conduct an investigation...
+Synopsis : The inhabitants of Loubressac have a bad opinion of the installation of a gang of hippies in their homes.
+A murder is committed, they accuse the newcomers.
+A few citizens decide to investigate...

-Many scenes, including the final shoot-out, were shot in the village of Loubressac, which hasn't really changed since then.
+Numerous scenes and notably the final shooting were shot in the village of Loubressac which has not really changed since.
 The film also shows the castle of Belcastel overlooking the Dordogne, and images of Autoire.
-Note that since Loubressac and Autoire have been labelled among the "Most Beautiful Villages in France".
+It should be noted that since Loubressac and Autoire have been labelled among the "Most Beautiful Villages in France".